 Since we’re on the subject of museums, a shout-out again for Belvedere, not least because it has Austria’s most famous piece of art inside.
 It might be rude to visit Vienna and not catch a look at Klimt’s The Kiss.

 And another shout-out, this time for the Albertina for hosting perhaps the most prestigious art exhibitions.
+You are almost certain to find some world-famous name or intriguing theme there.

 8. A little spot on Heldenplatz

-(View of the Neue Burg)
+(View of the Neue Burg wing of the Hofburg complex)

 It’s hard to get away from the modern world, but here’s something worth a try…